jamesonrader/AudioQR/README.md

 ## CUE Audio

-Unlike any competing data-over-audio solution, which work only in quiet environments over short distances (a few cm to 3 meters), we've utilized this solution to successfully broadcasted ultrasonic signals in indoor/outdoor environments to crowds of 80,000+ stadium attendees, with a propogation distance of over 150 meters and negligible latency above the speed of sound.
+Unlike any competing data-over-audio solution, which work only in quiet environments over short distances (a few cm to 3 meters), we've utilized this solution to successfully broadcasted ultrasonic signals in indoor/outdoor environments to crowds of 80,000+ stadium attendees, with a propagation distance of over 150 meters and negligible latency above the speed of sound.

 ##### Advantages include: